 This Plan reflects the community's strong commitment to habitat protection by integrating two main wildlife corridors within Blodgett Open Space that connect neighborhood open spaces to USFS lands.
 The two corridors shape and influence the resource protection and trail system.
-See enlarged diagram blow with the wildlife corridors overlayed on the Key Habitat Area map from page 25///.
-Within the corridors, trail disturbances are minimized by re-aligning existing routes, closure of numerous illegal trails (purple lines) , and minimizing trail crossings by both reducing the number of crossings and the length of each crossing (black lines).
+See enlarged diagram blow with the wildlife corridors overlayed on the Key Habitat Area map from page 25.
+Within the corridors, trail disturbances are minimized by re-aligning existing routes, closure of numerous illegal trails (purple lines), and minimizing trail crossings by both reducing the number of crossings and the length of each crossing (black lines).
 The northernmost corridor follows a perennial stream corridor with its adjacent north-facing conifer forest connecting into the linear Peregrine Open Space.
 The more southern corridor connects oak scrubland habitat with riparian areas and the North Douglas Creek corridor.
-Illegal trails include routes that are are non-designated non-sanctioned user-created trails, pre-open space acquistion existing trails, and social trails.